Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool manages n8n credentials and enumerates the specific actions (list, get, create, update, delete, getSchema).
-It is distinct from sibling tools which are workflow-focused.
+The description clearly states the tool manages n8n credentials and enumerates all six supported actions (list, get, create, update, delete, getSchema).
+This is specific and distinct from sibling tools, which focus on workflows, nodes, or templates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.